Fees and Frequently Asked Questions

 Are the children outdoors all the time?

 We aim to be outside as much as possible.
-But we also have a purpose-built wooden cabin (Cuckoo Down Farm) and converted barn (Burrow Farm) on the farm for bad weather, naps, indoor play and mealtimes.
-We have a kitchen and toilet facilities and a separate quiet sleep space for naptime.
-We also have lots of indoor toys, books and activities so there is always plenty to do, indoors and out.
+But we also have lovely indoor areas in both our settings.
+At Cuckoo Down Farm we have two purpose-built cabins which we use for naps, indoor play and mealtimes.
+At Burrow Farm we have a beautiful converted barn and two additional indoor spaces.
+We have lots of indoor toys, books and activities so there is always plenty to do, inside and out, no matter what the weather.

 We use a software package called Famly to communicate daily with parents.
 We will send you pictures and updates on your child’s day and you can send pictures in from home to show important moments, such as what they did at the weekend, for us to talk about with them.
 When you check in with Famly, you will see what your child has eaten at mealtimes, when they fell asleep and woke up and when they had a nappy change.
-About twice a month we will do a formal observation of your child which will be recorded on Famly and shared with you to let you know what their next steps will be in terms of progress and learning.
+On a weekly basis we will send you a formal observation of your child to let you know how they are getting on and what their next steps will be in terms of progress and learning.

 What is Forest School?